devpandaz/pathfinder/README.md

 # Library-Management-System
-An in-progress library management system for the Senior Stem Coding Challenge 2021.
+A school library management system for the Senior Stem Coding Challenge 2021.